feddelegrand7/website_iha/content/post/2020-07-07-talk-presentation-of-the-scrollreveal-r-package-for-bristol-r-user-group.en.md

 The [scrollrevealR](https://CRAN.R-project.org/package=scrollrevealR) package allows you to animate Shiny elements when they scroll into view.
 Quite interesting if you want to add a fancy touch to your app. `scrollrevealR` is based on the great JavaScript library [scrollreveal](https://scrollrevealjs.org/).

 In this context, I gave a presentation of the package at the [Bristol R User Group](https://twitter.com/BristolRUsers) virtual meet up.
-Feel free to check it out.
+Feel free to check it out [here](https://www.youtube.com/embed/84g6NDDGiZw)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/84g6NDDGiZw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>